Can Jesus be fully man and fully God?

 - The natural emotions of men were also His.

 - Like a man, He was limited in knowledge.
 The things that were not pertaining to His ministry He did not need to know at that time on earth.
 (Mar 13:32).
 He said that He spoke what He heard from the Father, and did what He saw the Father doing.
 He did nothing apart from God’s eternal purpose for Him.
-This accounts for not knowing what day of His arrival.
+This accounts for not knowing what day of His return.
 It was beyond the need to know at the time because it wasn’t given to Him to share.
 (This specific case was because God wants us all to be ready for His return at all times and not just before He comes.
 Hence the parable about the ten virgins).

 - Because He walked in faith He would need to maintain His faith by the same power that was available to man.
-That is why He prayed often alone.
+That is why He prayed and fasted often alone.
 He loved the presence of His Father, even though He was of the Father.
 The Father’s love for righteousness was Jesus’ love also.

 - He said that the Father was greater than He was as concerning His representative state as man.
 An ambassador for a country is of that country, yet is not the whole of the country.
 So too, Jesus was the ambassador of God while on earth, yet was not manifest as the whole of God in His omnipresent form.
 This in no way makes Jesus inferior to the Father in essence.